PacktPublishing/Hands-on-Linux---Self-Hosted-WordPress-for-Linux-Beginners/README2.md

 # Hands-on Linux: Self-hosted WordPress for Linux Beginners

-Code and configuration snippets for the [Hands-on Linux: Self-Hosted WordPress for Linux Beginners Course](https://www.udemy.com/hands-on-linux-self-hosted-wordpress-for-linux-beginners/) course.
+Code and configuration snippets for the Hands-on Linux: Self-Hosted WordPress for Linux Beginners course.
 Just navigate to whichever section you need help with.

 To sign up for your own DigitalOcean account where you can provision a server to host your website and follow along with the course, use [this link](https://m.do.co/c/0380a1db56a6) (that link gives you a $100 account credit over 60 days, and I make $25 if you like DO and keep using them).